 Over the last four years, we have been evaluating certain of our traits in greenhouse studies and field tests conducted in the United States and Canada.
-We currently have three non-exclusive research license agreements in place: with the Crop Science division of Bayer, for the evaluation of our C3003 and C3004 traits in soybean; with Forage Genetics for the evaluation of five yield traits in forage sorghum; and with Simplot for evaluation of three of our traits in potato.
-We have progressed our evaluation of C3003 and C3004 in field tests with Camelina and canola and plan to continue our field testing in the 2020 growing season.
+We currently have four non-exclusive research license agreements in place: with the Crop Science division of Bayer, for the evaluation of our C3003 and C3004 traits in soybean; With GDM for three traits in soybean, with Forage Genetics for the evaluation of five yield traits in forage sorghum; and with Simplot for evaluation of three of our traits in potato.
+We have progressed our evaluation of C3003 and C3004 in field tests with Camelina and canola and are continuing our field testing in the 2020 growing season.
 In Camelina we have demonstrated the potential of a series of traits, including C3003 and C3004 to significantly increase seed yield and genome edited traits including C3007-C3010 to increase seed oil content and filed a new patent application on a potentially breakthrough technology for producing PHA biomaterials.

 According to a United Nations report, crop production must be increased by over 70 percent in the next 35 years to feed the growing global population, which is expected to increase from 7 billion to more than 9.6 billion by 2050.
 During that time period, there will be a reduction in available arable land as a result of infrastructure growth and increased pressure on scarce water resources.
-Consumption of meat, seafood, and dairy products is also expected to increase based on dietary changes associated with increasing wealth and living standards.
-This will result in increased demand for feed grains and forage crops.
+Consumption of protein in the form of meat, seafood, and dairy products as well as alternative protein sources is also expected to increase based on dietary changes associated with increasing wealth and living standards.
+This will result in increased demand for feed grains and forage crops and that demand that will need to be met with an increasing emphasis on sustainable growth metrics and climate change.
 Seafood production is increasingly based on aquaculture where fish diets have been increasingly moving to crop-based feed ingredients due to the limited availability and cost of processed ocean harvested fish as feed.
 Fish oil is the main source of omega-3 fatty acids which are essential in the human diet.
 Omega-3 oils have been shown to help prevent heart disease and stroke, may help control lupus, eczema, and rheumatoid arthritis, and may play protective roles in cancer and other conditions.
 Oils high in omega-3 fatty acids are in increasing demand as the supply of fish oil from ocean harvest is under increasing pressure.
 Aquaculture and other feed markets represent a growing opportunity for Camelina oil, which is high in the omega-3 fatty acid alpha linolenic acid ("ALA").